Sreyas62/stocktracker-frontend/README.md

 ## Assumptions and Limitations

-- **Backend API:** The backend API is assumed to be available at `https://stocktracker-backend-2zve.onrender.com/api/stocks`.
+- **Backend API:** The backend API is assumed to be available at `https://stocktracker-backend-2zve.onrender.com/api/stocks` or at `http://localhost:8080/api/stocks`.
 - **Default User:** No user authentication is implemented; all operations are performed under a default user ID.
 - **Educational Purpose:** The application is for educational purposes and may not be production-ready without further enhancements.